Skip to main content

 • Your team uses LangChain for other parts of the pipeline

-• You want to gradually migrate from LangChain to pure LightRAG
+• You want to gradually migrate from LangChain to pure LightRAG without a big-bang rewrite

 Stick with pure LightRAG if you don’t need LangChain’s abstractions.
 See the main LightRAG guide for the standalone approach.